BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Leverage ratio in banking and regulatory context

 In the banking sector, the leverage ratio is a regulatory measure used to assess a bank’s capital strength relative to its overall exposure.
 Unlike risk-weighted capital ratios, the leverage ratio does not adjust assets based on risk.
-Instead, it applies a simple, non-risk-based framework to ensure banks maintain a minimum level of capital against total exposures.
+Instead, it applies a simple, non-risk-based framework to ensure that banks maintain a minimum level of capital against all exposures.

-The primary objective of the leverage ratio is to limit excessive balance sheet expansion and reduce the build-up of systemic risk.
+The primary objective of the leverage ratio is to limit excessive balance-sheet expansion and reduce the build-up of systemic risk.
 By placing a floor on leverage, regulators aim to ensure that banks remain resilient even if risk models underestimate actual exposure during periods of financial stress.

 Key regulatory considerations include: